 Premiums for a short-term disability policy aren't cheap, but it can make sense to get this coverage for a planned pregnancy rather than miss work for weeks or months without pay while you experience pregnancy complications or childbirth.
 And if you pay for your own disability insurance, the benefits aren't taxable.

-Before you buy short-term disability, investigate what exactly what the policy covers in terms of pregnancy benefits.
+Before you buy short-term disability, investigate what exactly the policy covers in terms of pregnancy benefits.
 For example, if you are on bed rest due to pregnancy complications for three months before your due date, will your coverage kick in so that you get a portion of your income during that time?
 How many weeks of benefits will you get after childbirth to allow you to heal and spend time with your baby?
 Many policies cover you for six weeks; eight weeks after a C-section, since you need more time to heal after surgery.

 You may be also able to get your benefits extended after childbirth.
 If you have a postpartum disorder or childbirth complications that leave you unable to work for more than six to eight weeks afterward, you should continue to be able to receive benefits.
 You will typically need a note from your doctor stating that it is medically necessary that you stay home or in the hospital.